The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Introduction

 Earlier work, such as that by \citet{2009ApJ...703L.142D}, assumed $R$ was constant over the entire domain, producing reasonable agreement with the millimetre VLBI visibility of Sgr~A*.
-However, it was soon found to overproduce Near-Infrared and X-ray fluxes \citep{2009ApJ...706..497M}.
-Following this, \citet{chan2015power} proposed a prescription function where $R$ is a step-function of $\beta$ at some threshold $\beta_{\rm Crit}$.
+However, it was soon found to overproduce near-infrared and X-ray fluxes \citep{2009ApJ...706..497M}.
+Following this, \citet{chan2015power} proposed a prescription function where $R$ depends on the plasma magnetization $\beta = 2P/|B|^{2}$, where $P$ is the gas pressure and $B$ is the magnetic field strength.
+In particular, $R$ is a step-function of $\beta$ at some threshold $\beta_{\rm Crit}$.
 This step-function prescription helps clearly distinguish emissions coming from the disk and the jet, where $\beta$ differs drastically.
-It was motivated by the fact that the electron temperature can drastically differ from that of the ion when the density is low, and the magnetic field is strong.
+It was motivated by the fact that the electron temperature can drastically differ from the ion's when the density is low, and the magnetic field is strong.
 Using this prescription function, \citet{chan2015power} obtained parameter spaces where suites of accreting black hole models agree with observations.

 The electron and ion temperature partitioning used by \citet{2022ApJ...930L..16E} in their theoretical studies of Sgr~A* reads: